fillics/fillics/README.md

 ### Hi there, I am Filippo 👋
+Ideas are worthless.
+Execution plus idea is everything.

 <!--
 **fillics/fillics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.